Child with a Dove

-Child with a Dove (L'enfant au pigeon), also described as Child Holding a Dove, Child with a Pigeon, Girl with a Dove and Girl with a Pigeon, is an oil on canvas painting by the Spanish artist Pablo Picasso, which he created in 1901 at the start of his Blue Period.
+Child with a Dove (L'enfant au pigeon), also described as Child Holding a Dove, Child with a Pigeon is an oil-on-canvas painting by the Spanish artist Pablo Picasso, which he created in 1901 at the start of his Blue Period.
 The painting is a depiction of a young girl in a white dress holding a white dove, and represents an important transitional moment in the artist’s career.
 It was on public display at the National Gallery in London, England for nearly four decades before its private sale in 2012, when it achieved a price of £50 million.

 Background

 Child with a Dove was painted in 1901, when Picasso was 20 years old, and was still struggling to make his mark at the start of his artistic career.
 Picasso first visited Paris from October to November 1900.
 He returned for a second spell in Paris in May 1901, to prepare for a joint exhibition in June 1901 with Francisco Iturrino at Ambroise Vollard's gallery, Galeries Vollard on rue Laffite.
 The exhibition was a success and Picasso's reputation as an artist began to spread.
 Towards the end of the year, Picasso moved away from the rapid impressionistic brushwork that had won him praise towards a flatter, abstracted presentation, with blocks of colour outlined in black, a style that is typical of his Blue Period.